 Housing costs in Frederick are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Frederick is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Frederick is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Frederick who work in office and administrative support (12.94%), management occupations (12.78%), and sales jobs (7.89%).
+There are especially a lot of people living in Frederick who work in management occupations (12.75%), office and administrative support (12.40%), and sales jobs (7.04%).

 Also of interest is that Frederick has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Frederick in 2010 was $30,444, which is upper middle income relative to Colorado and the nation.
-This equates to an annual income of $121,776 for a family of four.
-However, Frederick contains both very wealthy and poor people as well.
+The per capita income in Frederick in 2010 was $33,647, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
+This equates to an annual income of $134,588 for a family of four.

+Frederick is a somewhat ethnically-diverse town.
 The people who call Frederick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Frederick residents report their race to be White, followed by Asian.
 Frederick also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.40% of the town’s residents.
+People of Hispanic or Latino origin account for 11.83% of the town’s residents.
 Important ancestries of people in Frederick include Irish, English, Italian, and Swedish.

 The most common language spoken in Frederick is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Miao/Hmong.